cognitedata/pygen/CONTRIBUTING.md

 There are two set categories of tests in `pygen`, the `tests` folder structure reflects this:
 ```
 📦tests
+ ┣ 📂dms_data_models - The Domain Model Storage representation of the data models used in the examples.
  ┣ 📂test_integration - Tests that requires CDF.
  ┃ ┣ 📂generation - Test that check that pygen generates SDK(s) as expected.
  ┃ ┗ 📂sdks - Test that checks the that the generated SDK work as expected.
- ┗ 📂test_unit - Tests that can be run locally without any external connection.
+ ┣ 📂test_unit - Tests that can be run locally without any external connection.
-   ┣ 📂generation
+ ┃ ┣ 📂generation
-   ┗ 📂sdks
+ ┃ ┗ 📂sdks
+ ┗ 📜constants.py - Defines the Example SDKs and which files are manually maintained.
 ```

 Note the distinction between the `generation` and `sdks` tests.
 The generated SDKs are checked into the repository and